-Massage after a facelift helps to:
+Massage after a facelift can help to:

 - Decrease swelling.
 Massage helps fluids move from the facial tissue into lymphatic vessels, reducing facial swelling and stimulating the immune system.

 - Expedite the healing process.
-Post facelift massage helps to prevent the buildup of toxins in the affected facial area, and helps bring nutrients to the skin and tissue by improving blood circulation.
+Post-facelift massage helps to prevent the buildup of toxins in the affected facial area, and helps bring nutrients to the skin and tissue by improving blood circulation.
 Gentle, upward massage helps nourish the affected area and helps to improve facial flexibility.

 The patient should be cleared from his or her surgeon before participating in a facial massage after a facelift.
 Massage can begin a couple days after surgery, or a month later – it depends on the patient’s specific case.

 There are several types of post-operative massages, ranging from lymphatic massage to ultrasound therapy.
 Consult your surgeon about expert practitioners for these techniques or how to massage your own face after your facelift.